-Gradually, over the next few weeks you will start to feel a lot better, but you will need to take it easy and not embark on any vigorous exercise for around 6 weeks.
+Gradually, over the next few weeks you will start to feel a lot better, but you will need to take it easy and not embark on any vigorous exercise for around six weeks.

-Find out more about our quality-checked surgeons and clinics.
+Find out more about our range of quality-checked surgeons and clinics.

 Ready to book?
-See below for ways to arrange an appointment or chat to our Customer Care Team if you’ve any questions about tummy tucks in the Philippines.
+See below for ways to arrange an appointment or chat with our Customer Care Team if you’ve any questions about tummy tucks in the Philippines.

 Image By: Alvin js5